-A formative evaluation of OmniSeer was conducted at NIST in early May, 2004.
-The evaluators (three naval reservists with a background in intelligence analysis)

-tested the system for eight hours, with four hours allocated to each of the hypotheses generation (OmniSeer PTK subsystem) and user modeling (OmniSeer UME subsystem) parts.
+OmniSeer was evaluated at NIST in early May, 2004.
+The evaluators (three naval reservists with a background in intelligence analysis) tested the system for eight hours. with four hours allocated to each of the hypotheses generation (OmniSeer PTK subsystem) and user modeling parts.
 In the hypothesis generation test, the analysts were presented several pieces of information (similar to the messages of section 4.1) and asked to generate hypotheses.
-After they had finished, they were shown hypotheses generated by OmniSeer (using the interface shown in Figure 7) and were asked to rate these hypotheses (using an interface similar to one in Figure 12) in comparison to the ones they had generated.
+After they had finished, they were shown hypotheses generated by OmniSeer (using the interface shown in Figure 8) and were asked to rate these hypotheses (using an interface similar to one in Figure 9) in comparison to the ones they had generated.
 The NIST summary of this part of the evaluation follows.
 "In general, the analysts felt that they generated more hypotheses than OmniSeer.
 The analysts noted a number of things that were missing in the hypotheses proposed by OmniSeer as well as a number of hypotheses proposed that did not take into account all the possible variables.
 They also felt that often OmniSeer did not pick the most important information.
 However, analysts' ratings for OmniSeer generated hypotheses are equal to the ratings for the Analyst generated hypotheses in 1/3 of the cases.
 In 7/9 cases the ratings for the OmniSeer generated hypotheses were given mid-level ratings or higher."